bwv988/docker-postgres-hive/README.md

-# Docker for PostgreSQL configured to be used as Metastore in Apache Hive
+# Docker for Hive using PostgreSQL

+## About

-This docker container extends the official PostgreSQL docker image **FIXME: insert link**.
-It adds schema files & creates users.
+This docker container extends the official PostgreSQL docker and configures the Metastore DB for Hive, creates users and manages permissions.

+Check out <https://github.com/bwv988/datascience-docker-sandbox> for usage examples.

+## Version

+Hive Schema 1.2.0